jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
-Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
+Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our civilization prosper.
 I think we all try our best.
 We try to educate ourselves, eat well, use green products, and join movements like sustainable agriculture and renewable energy.

 Although we try our best, we have a huge problem—we're running out of time.
 Canada, Britain, France, America, and the rest of Western Civilization peaked in the Industrial Age, and we still haven't updated our ruling philosophy to the Internet Age.